djalbat/xgl/README.md

 ## Getting started

 Launch the `index.html` file in the project's root directory, which contains links to the various examples.
-You can compile these yourself, see the section on compiling from source nearer the end.
+You can compile these yourself, see the section on compiling from source near to the end.
 This section assumes that you are doing this and will work through some of the examples from scratch, starting with the simplest.

 In order to build your own 3D scene you need a `canvas` HTML element, see the `example.html` file: